-Term/Topic Details Type of visit Cost breakdown Autumn Term Trip of Stoke Bruerne- (subject to Off site Coach - £280 confirmation) (all day) Museum - £3 per child Splish, Splash, Visit to include: Boat trip - £2.50 per Splosh - Canal museum visit child and adult - Boat ride Curriculum - Making a model of how a canal is Cost per child (based or focus: Literacy made 20 children): £19.50 & History - Role play about building canals (price excludes the - Clothing for canal girls and boys cost of adults for the - Opening and closing the lock gates boat trip) Summer Term Tree Identification walk Off site Free - Identify and name trees in the (one Into the Secret locality using information afternoon) Garden - Classify the trees as deciduous or coniferous Curriculum - Create a tally chart of our findings. focus: Science, Mathematics and Geography Costs are bas ed on 2017-18 prices and may inc rease subie ct to supplier costs. ers advising of the exact cost will • ••
+Term/Topic Details Type of visit Cost breakdown Summer Term Trip to Swiss Gardens- (subject to Off site Coach - £250 confirmation) (all day) Entry to garden - £4 Into the secret Visit to include: garden. - Bean hotel workshop Cost per child (based on - -Texture bingo activity 18 children): £17.50 Curriculum -Plant finder trail activity (price excludes the focus: Literacy, -Sculpture trial activity cost of adults for the Science, -Antique bus ride around garden boat trip) Geography & Art Summer Term Tree Identification walk Off site Free - Identify and name trees in the (one Into the Secret locality using information afternoon) Garden - Classify the trees as deciduous or coniferous Curriculum - Create a tally chart of our findings. focus: Science, Mathematics and Geography

+Costs are based on 2018-19 prices and may increase subject to supplier.
 Permission letters advising of the exact cost will be sent out near to the date of each visit.

 Please note that the type and number of trips per class takes into account a number of criteria including the age of the children.
+We will also be closely looking at the guidance issued by the government regarding COVID-19 to support the planning and risk assessments process, that will take place to support the trips scheduled.